 The office manager is the best person to ask for help, but any staff member that deals with all those endless client folders can probably assist you with insurance questions.
 These brave employees have to process billing for health insurance companies every day, and it’s not unusual for them to know more about dental insurance than your root canal dentist.

 Dental insurance is consolidated through a handful of large companies, such as Delta Dental, Cigna, and UnitedHealthOne.
 The front office staff will be familiar with all of them.
 There is a very good chance that they will be familiar with your specific coverage plan, and how it covers root canals specifically.

 These helpful employees often have a contact at each of these dental insurance companies that they can call directly to clarify your coverage.
 This can save you the potential headache of trying to navigate your insurance company’s automated directory.

-If you are looking for a Medford endodontist to perform a root canal, try calling us at Gio Dental Medford at (781) 777-1812 to learn what your insurance will cover.
+If you are looking for a Medford endodontist to perform a root canal, try calling us at Gio Dental at Station Landing at (781) 777-1812 to learn what your insurance will cover.

 Understanding Your Dental Insurance